OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 Almost every every iOS app acts as a client to one or more remote services.
 As this network communcation usually takes place of the public Internet, and often over unstrusted networks such as public Wifi, classical, network based-attacks become a potential issue.

 Most modern mobile apps use variants of http-based (web-)services, as these protocols are well-documented and supported.
-On iOS, the The <code>NSURLConnection</code> class provides convenience class methods to load URL requests asynchronously and synchronously.
+On iOS, the <code>NSURLConnection</code> class provides convenience class methods to load URL requests asynchronously and synchronously.

 ### Testing App Transport Security